You can reach the Isle of Man either by plane or ferry. The most popular ways of getting there are through England or Ireland.

 The Isle of Man is not a big place.

-Driving end-to-end only takes around 1 hour you don't need to stay in Douglas if you prefer staying elsewhere
+Driving end-to-end only takes around 1 hour, so you don't need to stay in Douglas if you prefer staying elsewhere.
+Douglas is the main transportation hub if you prefer to stay outside of the city.

 Buses and taxis are available, plus there are 3 historic railways you can ride to popular tourist destinations.